-DigitalOcean's Private Networking feature gives your Droplets a network interface which is only accessible to other Droplets in the same datacenter.
-It doesn't, however, restrict traffic from Droplets you don't control.
-This can leave you with a greater attack surface, particularly if you have services listening on the interface.
+DigitalOcean’s Private Networking feature gives your Droplets a network interface which is only accessible to other Droplets on the same team or account and located in the same datacenter.

 droplan utility can help secure private network interfaces on a Droplet by adding iptables firewall rules that only allow traffic from your other Droplets in the same datacenter.
 By installing and running the utility on each Droplet, you can ensure that your systems will only accept local traffic from one another.

 This guide will cover installing